 - New lesson plans will continue to be added so make sure to check back often!

 Now that you’re ready to go, we suggest starting with the Fundamentals of Environmental Law lesson plan – have fun!

-- These lesson plans are a great way to get thinking about the information we have covered on this website and to test some of your knowledge.
+- These lesson plans are a great way to get thinking about the information we have covered on this website and to test your knowledge.

 - Use them in groups or on your own to expand your thinking and make sure to check back with the website content if you have any questions or aren’t sure how to finish.

 - Check out past work done by the Alberta Council for Environmental Education and the Environmental Law Centre which includes a number of draft lesson plans that could be used in conjunction with the lesson plans on the Alberta Environmental Laws 101 page.
 See Enhancing Student Voice through Climate Change Education for more resources.

 - Don’t forget that you can always look to our Resources page for some other websites and sources of information both to help with the lesson plans and to expand your knowledge even further!